 The nerves in the head originate from three main sources:

 The trigeminal nerve supplies sensory innervation to the forehead and cheek regions of the face via its ophthalmic and maxillary branches.
 The mandibular division supplies both sensory and motor innervation to the jaw and masticatory muscles.
 The facial nerve provides motor innervation to the muscles of facial expression.
 Salivary glands are controlled by autonomic nerves stemming mainly from the same facial nerve.
-The cervical plexus is formed by the C1 to C5 spinal nerves, giving off two branches innervating the head: lesser occipital and greater auricular nerves.
+The cervical plexus is formed by the C1 to C5 spinal nerves, giving off two branches innervating the head: lesser occipital and great auricular nerves.